71/dance/test/README.md

   for the duration of the test.
 The mode will be reset to `caret` at the end of the test.
 Tests that depend on a test with character behavior `character` will default to having that same behavior.
 Use `behavior <- caret` to undo this.
+- `/<pattern>/<replacement>/<flags>`: Replaces the given pattern by the given replacement string in all sections that inherit from the current section.

 ### Naming and organization